The 2021 competition will take place on Saturday 27 February – Monday 1 March 2021 at LSO St Luke's in London.

 From the applications received, 20 conductors will be selected by a panel to enter Round 1; a Jury selects ten of these for Round 2.
 From these, three finalists will be chosen for the Final Round.

 We are excited to welcome the Trinity Laban Symphony Orchestra as the orchestra for Rounds 1 and 2, taking place at LSO St Luke's.
-The Final will take place in the Barbican Hall with the London Symphony Orchestra.
+The Final will take place at LSO St Luke's with the London Symphony Orchestra.

 Congratulations to the 20 shortlisted conductors: